xplosionmind/pise-notes.club/_notes/README.md

 Please feel free to share and improve this repository as you like; the only requisite for contribution is to be a PISE student, former student, or professor.

 The source of these digital set of notes are is in [this GitHub repository](https://tommi.space/xplosionmind/PISE-notes), which you can freely edit.
-If you have absolutely no idea what GitHub is and how it works but you'd like to share your notes or contribute in any way to this website, please email contribute@pise.notes+++
+If you have absolutely no idea what GitHub is and how it works but you'd like to share your notes or contribute in any way to this website, please email tommiboom+pisenotes@protonmail.com

 ### Note